 Do you feel like getting it on when there’s a pile of laundry on the bed and so much crap on the floor that you have to forge a foot path through the clutter just to pee in the night?

 According to Psychology Today, “clutter bombards our minds with excessive stimuli (visual, olfactory, and tactile) causing our senses to work overtime on stimuli that aren’t necessary or important.
 Clutter makes it more difficult to relax, both physically and mentally.”

 De-cluttering can go a long way in reducing stress, which in turn, can help your manage premature ejaculation and erectile dysfunction.
 As soon as we get out of our heads and into our bodies, we are able to connect with our sexual selves and regain confidence.
-When we’re surrounded by clutter that stresses us out, it’s way more difficult to relax and trust our sexual selves.
+When we’re surrounded by clutter that stresses us out, it’s way more difficult to relax and have good sex.

 Keep electronics and screens out of the bedroom

-So many of us are exhausted after a full day at work that we spend so much time watching Netflix that we don’t get to the “chill” part.
+So many of us are exhausted after a full day at work that we spend time watching Netflix and don’t get to the “chill” part.

 Look – you should be having sex in bed.
-Not scrolling Facebook and watching Bojack Horseman from your pillow perch.
+Not scrolling Facebook and watching Bojack Horseman from your perch of pillows and cushions.

 Banish your TV and cellphones from the bedroom forever.
 Under no circumstances should you be checking email, scrolling facebook, or watching television from bed.
 Banish these activities to other areas of the house and your sex life will be better for it.